 - Licensing Requirements:

-- A copy of the State of Delaware Department of Natural Resources and Environmental Control (DNREC) permit or a letter from DNREC which states they will permit hauling to the appropriate treatment plant for discharge;
+- A copy of the State of Delaware Department of Natural Resources and Environmental Control (DNREC) permit or a letter from DNREC that states they will permit hauling to the appropriate treatment plant for discharge;

 - Proof (certificate of insurance) of commercial general liability insurance, minimum amount, $500,000 combined single limit per occurrence;